 Your Choice Of Metric Depends Upon The Decision

 The metric to use depends upon the decision.
-For instance imagine a product launch, head office rent will be the same regardless of whether you launch.
-Rent is fixed, irrelevant to the decision.
+For instance imagine a product launch, head office rent will be the same regardless of whether you launch the product.
+My point is your decision does not impact head office rent.
+This makes rent irrelevant to the decision.
 If a cost is irrelevant the advice is simple, ignore it.
 For most marketing decisions what matters is contribution, revenue less variable costs.